 Program overview

-The Information and Computer Systems Technologist Diploma program is designed to equip students with the skills necessary for a successful career in the ever-evolving field of information technology.
-This program prepares you for work both locally and globally, focusing on essential areas such as database design and management, network software design, administration, and the operations and maintenance of networks and software.
-With a strong emphasis on practical IT solutions, students will gain the knowledge and experience needed to thrive in various IT roles.
+The Information and Computer Systems Technologist program is designed to equip students with the skills necessary for a successful career in the IT industry.
+This program prepares you for work both locally and globally, focusing on essential areas such as database design and management, network software design, and the administration and maintenance of networks and software.
+With a strong emphasis on practical IT solutions, students will gain a comprehensive understanding of computing systems, enabling them to tackle real-world challenges in a rapidly evolving technological landscape.

-The Information and Computer Systems Technologist Diploma program is structured to be completed in a two-year timeframe.
+The Information and Computer Systems Technologist program is structured to provide a thorough education over a period of two years.
 The program consists of:

-• A one-year full-time certificate in Information and Computer Systems Technician, which takes approximately nine months to complete.
+• A one-year full-time certificate in Information and Computer Systems Technician, which can be completed in nine months.

-This program is offered on a full-time basis and includes options for co-op or internship experiences, allowing students to gain valuable hands-on experience in the field.
-Students can start the program in either September or January, providing flexibility in their educational journey.
-Throughout the program, students will engage in approximately 25-30 hours of class time each week, complemented by around five hours of homework daily.
+This program is available for full-time study and offers options for co-op or internship experiences, allowing students to gain valuable hands-on experience in the field.
+Students can choose to start the program in either September or January.

 Featured Experiences

-• Optional co-op or internship opportunities, allowing students to complete up to three paid work terms.
+• Hands-on experience through optional co-op or internship opportunities, with the possibility of completing up to three paid work terms.

 • Development of critical thinking and problem-solving skills, both individually and in teams.

-• Emphasis on effective communication with technical and non-technical personnel.
+• Effective communication training with technical and non-technical personnel.

 Career Options

-• IT Support Specialist: Provide technical assistance and support to users, troubleshooting hardware and software issues.
+• IT Support Specialist: Provide technical support and troubleshooting for hardware and software issues in various organizations.

-• Database Administrator: Manage and maintain databases, ensuring data integrity and security.
+• Database Administrator: Manage and organize data using specialized software, ensuring data integrity and security.

-• Network Administrator: Oversee the organization’s network infrastructure, ensuring optimal performance and security.
+• Network Administrator: Oversee and maintain computer networks, ensuring connectivity and security.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.